influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/hdfsEventSource.md

 withKrbUsername(krbUsername)
 ```

-KrbUsername is the Kerberos username used with Kerberos keytab
-It must be set if keytab is used.
+"KrbUsername is the Kerberos username used with Kerberos keytab\nIt must be set if keytab is used."

 ### fn withMetadata